HOA Manager Stumbles Upon WICRLEAKS, Discovers WICR’s Secrets!

 A second highlight of the complaint comes with this gem, (see pic below) an allegation that Fred Wanke is a “tool” used by Mazor and his son Sean Krubinski for hiding behind Wanke’s license.
 Filings we found from Riverside County clearly show Mazor, then known as Krubinski, registering WICR Inc as partners.
 The official storyline was that Krubinski/Mazor left WICR when he was a salesperson at Mer-Kote.
 The allegations are that he maintained the ownership illegally while getting his own D-12 Synthetic Products contractors license.

-According to the Drill & Mazor website, Mazor’s practice is primarily devoted to the representation of owners, contractors, developers and construction managers in all facets of construction law, including the litigation and mediation of construction and commercial claims, business litigation, real property-related matters and the counseling of clients in claims avoidance and mitigation techniques.
+According to the Lindborg & Mazor website, Mazor’s practice is primarily devoted to the representation of owners, contractors, developers and construction managers in all facets of construction law, including the litigation and mediation of construction and commercial claims, business litigation, real property-related matters and the counseling of clients in claims avoidance and mitigation techniques.

 According to a paper published here by Marquette University “Section 2-302 of the Uniform Commercial Code (U.C.C.) deals in a straightforward manner with the unenforceability of unconscionable clauses in contracts.”